 Noise cancellation quality

-ANC headphones can cancel low- and mid-frequency sounds.
+ANC headphones can cancel low- and intermediate-frequency sounds.
 The foam padding can help cancel out some high frequencies.
 You will be able to hear voice announcements and noise cancellations from nearby people if you buy expensive ANC headphones.

 Portability And Long Wear